 The Glenshesk Scenic Drive morphs into the Glentaisie Scenic Drive before arriving back in Ballycastle.
 The route takes you through Glenshesk, around the back of Knocklayd mountain and past ancient Breen Wood to St Patrick's Church and the Round Tower.
 Just before you get to the church you will see a sign saying 'Scenic Route' pointing you along the Lagge Road, this is the road which morphs with the Glentaisie Scenic Drive.
-If you want to see the Round Tower, Armoy and the Dark Hedges ignore this and go straight on.
-I dont know why Armoy is not officially on the Causeway Coastal Route....it does not make sense in my opinion as it is the gateway village to the two glens and also the nearest village to the Dark Hedges.
+If you want to see the Round Tower, Armoy and the Dark Hedges ignore this and go straight on into the village.
+I dont know why Armoy is not officially on the Causeway Coastal Route....it does not make sense in my opinion as this is a gateway village to the two glens and also the nearest village to the Dark Hedges.
 It is also where the Armoy Armada honed their road racing skills and where the world champion road racer Joey Dunlop spent a great deal of his time.